cywjoel/OSLivePrice/README.md

 ### A Discord bot for fetching live *Old School RuneScape* item prices from the *RuneLite/OSRS Wiki* API

-This bot is a work in progress, and more functions will be added in due time.

 Set your command prefix and Discord bot token and save as config.json to use the bot:

 ```